Dragos Dolanescu Valenciano

-Dragos Dolanescu Valenciano, known as Dragoș Dolănescu, (born November 19, 1975 in Bucharest, Socialist Republic of Romania) is a Costa Rican psychologist and politician.
+Dragos Dolanescu Valenciano, known as Dragoș Dolănescu, (born November 19, 1975, in Bucharest, Socialist Republic of Romania) is a Costa Rican psychologist and politician.
 Dolanescu is an independent congressman in the third year of the 2018-2022 legislative period.
 He gained his seat at the Legislative Assembly running in the Alajuela province race for the Partido Republicano Social Cristiano party (PRSC), which at the time he was also president of the organization.
 He resigned to PRSC after clashing with senior members of the party, who accused him of fund mismanagement in the 2020 municipal elections in retaliation for his resignation.

 Early life

+He is the son of Ion Dolănescu.
 Dolanescu studied psychology at the University of Bucharest, where he obtained his bachelor's degree and obtained a doctorate in medical psychology at the University of Alcalá de Henares, the son of Romanian singer and politician Ion Dolănescu.

 Political positions

 Dragos Dolanescu is a conservative politician.
 He openly opposes free abortion in Costa Rica and same-sex marriage.

 During his legislative tenure, Dolanescu has been a staunch opponent of President Carlos Alvarado Quesada and the Citizens' Action Party (PAC).
 The lawmaker opposed the approval of the Tax Reform, promoted the creation of a special investigative commission that would review the management of the finances of PAC during the 2010 presidential campaign, as well as the special investigative commission that would investigate the creation of a data analysis unit in the Presidential House, known as the UPAD.

 Dolanescu signed the Madrid Charter, a document drafted by the far-right Spanish party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".